Great Canadian Beer Fest is heading Cranbrook’s way - Cranbrook Daily Townsman

 “I hope it’s something that can grow.
 This year is just one year, but we’d like to see if it’s really well attended, we can make it work, to have it come back and become a multiyear event.”

-The festival is set for September 23 in Balment Park.
-It is a tasting event, as opposed a beer garden, say.
+The festival is set for Sept.
+23 in Balment Park.
+It is a tasting event, as opposed a beer garden.
 Tasting is from small glasses, acquired with tickets.
 Everybody entering will get a certain number of tasting tickets.
-There is the option to buy more tasting tickets —“but the beer is really meant to be sampled,” Jahn Smith said.
+There is the option to buy more tasting tickets — “but the beer is really meant to be sampled,” Jahn Smith says.
 “You go around a taste different things, not sitting down with full pints of beer.”

 The festival is about the palate, and the discovery of flavours and taste, and a celebration as beer as part of our culture — the enjoyment of life.